 If you collect GST or PST, record the amount you owe as of your start date.

 If you have entered your historical invoices and purchases, do not include the amount you owe since your start date (as the GST and PST you collected is included on them).

 Instead, check whether you owe more than the invoices cover, and if so, adjust your GST or PST liability accordingly.
 Select GST/PST Activities from the Vendors menu, then GST or PST Adjustment.
-For more information, see "Gathering income tax information" on page 137.
+For more information, see "Gathering income tax information" on page 143.

-Recording the GST or PST you owed as of your start date

-GST, historical data PST, historical data

-Adjusting your GST or PST liability

-GST, adjusting PST, adjusting
+To learn about Search the Help index for Recording the GST or PST you owed as of your start date GST, historical data PST, historical data Adjusting your GST or PST liability GST, adjusting PST, adjusting